ToolJet/ToolJet/docs/versioned_docs/version-2.65.0/contributing-guide/documentation-guidelines/style-guide.md

 ### SQL Queries

-- format SQL queries with keywords in uppercase, and break down long queries into multiple lines for better readability. **Example**:
+- Format SQL queries with keywords in uppercase, and break down long queries into multiple lines for better readability. **Example**:
 ```sql
 SELECT name, age, city
 FROM users